Michelle Obama Explains the Tiffany Box From Melania Trump

-Now, however, the suspense is over, because Obama is personally divulging what was in the Tiffany Box from Melania.
+Now, however, the suspense is over, because Michelle Obama is personally divulging what was in the Tiffany box from Melania Trump.
 During an appearance on The Ellen Degeneres Show, Obama not only shared that she received a “lovely frame” from Melania and that while the exchange might have appeared a little awkward, it was just because of security protocol.

 Mystery solved!
 Watch the full clip at People.